kubernetes/website/docs/tutorials/stateful-application/basic-stateful-set.md

 systems.
 However, the administration of stateful applications and distributed systems on Kubernetes is a broad, complex topic.
-In order to demonstrate the basic features of a StatefulSet, and to not conflate the former topic with the latter, a simple web application will be used as a running example throughout this tutorial.
+In order to demonstrate the basic features of a StatefulSet, and to not conflate the former topic with the latter, you will deploy a simple web application using StatefulSets.

 After this tutorial, you will be familiar with the following.